Get Help for IT Security Problems

 Use the Phish Bowl to see some phishing (fake) emails that have been spotted at Cornell.

 Have you received an email claiming to be from Cornell?
-Make sure it is by checking a list of verified Cornell communications.
+Make sure it is by checking the list of Verified Cornell Communications.

 Share With Care